NemesisCyberForce/CryptGuardian/mathematical_hallucination.md

 # The 2000-Year Crypto Challenge: Mathematical Insanity

-## Or: "How Two Idiots Accidentally Built Encryption That Outlives Civilizations"
+## Or: "How Two Idiots and an AI Accidentally Built Encryption That Outlives Civilizations"

 ### ⚠️ WARNING: This document contains gratuitous mathematics and questionable life choices